 As for the specs, the Karizma ZMR is listed with the same 223 cc oil/air cooled engine with fuel injection which can produce 20 bhp of peak power at 8000 rpm and 19.7 Nm of torque at 6500 rpm along with a claimed top speed of 129 kmph.

-However, the basic question is – Why has Hero done this?
+However, the basic question remains – Why has Hero done this?
 Doesn’t it add weight to what we said a few weeks back (here)!
 More importantly – will you buy the already discarded four year old Karizma ZMR today?